asyncapi/cli/README.md

   new       creates a new AsyncAPI file start     starts a new local instance of Studio validate  validate an AsyncAPI file generate    generate all kinds of stuff
     types       generate all the typed models for the AsyncAPI file typescript    generate the types in TypeScript
       csharp        generate the types in C#
       golang        generate the types in Go
       java          generate the types in Java
       javascript    generate the types in JavaScript
+      dart          generate the types in Dart
 ```

 ## Contributing